OpenAgreements legal reference

 Primary sources first

-Every claim in an OpenAgreements practice note is anchored to primary legal authority where possible: statutes, regulations, court opinions, and agency guidance.
+Every claim in an OpenAgreements practice guide is anchored to primary legal authority where possible: statutes, regulations, court opinions, and agency guidance.
 We lead with the underlying authority, not with secondary commentary about it.

 Practitioner commentary, used carefully

-We may cite practitioner commentary when it helps explain how a rule is applied, but primary legal authority controls the note.
+We may cite practitioner commentary when it helps explain how a rule is applied, but primary legal authority controls the guide.
 Commentary is treated as a pointer back to the authority it interprets — not as the authority itself.

 Quote verification